justinmaurerdotdev/acf-multiple-taxonomy/README.md

 [Plugin page (Wordpress.org)](https://wordpress.org/plugins/acf-multiple-taxonomy/)

 ## Changelog
+### 1.0.7
+- Fixes the AJAX handling compatibility issue introduced in ACF 6.3.2.
 ### 1.0.6
 - Removed the Stylized UI toggle button on the field settings screen.
 This option is now always on.
 ### 1.0.5